-The City Council and its partners believe that access to high quality cultural experiences is the right of all our citizens and can play a vital role in enriching and energising the lives of individuals and regenerating communities.
+The City Council and its partners believe that access to high quality cultural experiences is the right of all our citizens.
+It can play a vital role in enriching and energising the lives of individuals and regenerating communities.

-Culture has the potential to bring people together from all areas of life, breaking down barriers and increasing our sense of local identity and belonging.
-Culture can highlight those things that we care about as well as providing opportunities for people to come together and form bonds through community events and festivals celebrating what unites us as well as our differences.
-The joyful events staged in the city to celebrate the Olympics and our local torch-bearers brought people from all of the city's communities together in a common cause.
+Culture, the arts and community festivals have the potential to bring together people from all areas of life, breaking down barriers and increasing our sense of local identity and belonging, celebrating what unites us as well as our differences.
+The popular events staged in the city to celebrate the Olympics and our local torchbearers brought people from all of the city's communities together in a common cause.

-- Leading a partnership-based approach to sustaining, developing and improving the cultural life of the city so that more people can have access to more quality cultural experiences, more often - Improving opportunities for young people to actively participate in high quality cultural activities.
+- Leading a partnership-based approach to developing and improving the cultural life of the city so that more people can have access to quality cultural experiences, more often - Improving opportunities for young people to participate actively in high quality cultural activities.
 Active participation is a means of developing young people's technical skills, discipline, and building confidence.
-It can also expand their horizons and generate a sense of ambition - Improving opportunities for the diverse range of communities and faith groups in the city actively to participate in high quality cultural activities that reflect their own identities and can be shared with the whole community.
+It can also expand their horizons and generate ambition - Improving opportunities for the diverse range of communities and faith groups in the city to participate actively in high quality cultural activities that reflect their own identities and that can be shared with the whole community.

-Measure 2013/14 2014/15 2015/16 2016/17

-The number of young people accessing youth engagement projects and activities

-outside school hours 5,250 5,500 5,775 6,000
+Measure 2013/14 2014/15 2015/16 2016/17 The number of young people accessing youth engagement projects and activities outside school hours 5,250 5,500 5,775 6,000 The percentage of adults participating in sport (as measured by the Annual Sport England Active People Survey) 26%+ 27%+ 27%+ 27.5%+ Satisfaction with our neighbourhoods 89% 90% 91% 92%

-The number of sports facilities improved

-by investment from the Council with works

-completed within financial year 9 9 9 9

-The percentage of adults participating in

-sport (as measured by the Annual Sport

-England Active People Survey) 26%+ 27%+ 27%+ 27.5%+

-Satisfaction with our neighbourhoods 89% 90% 91% 92%